helenaferdy/helenaferdy.github.io/_posts/2024-01-07-langchain.md

 <br>

-Finally, let's ceate a question-answering chain using OpenAI's LLMs and query our question. <br>
+Finally, let's ceate a question-answering chain using OpenAI's LLMs, and procedd to query our question. <br>
 The chain will use document_search FAISS object to find text passages semantically similar to the query.

 ```python